Do Capacity Constraints Constrain Coalitions?: Extensions

 \subsection{Asymmetric Games}

 A natural extension of our model is the case of asymmetric games, where different agents are associated with different source and sink nodes.
 In this section we remark on the existence of SE and their quality in asymmetric games.
+Note that we still consider games that are played on networks with designated source and sink nodes (as defined earlier), but the source and sink nodes of network do not necessarily serve as the source and sink of the individual agents.

 Regarding the existence of SE, Epstein et al.\ \cite{CostSharingSE} provided an example of an asymmetric game played on an SPP network that does not admit a SE.
 The following two theorems provide a characterization of the networks that admit a SE: one theorem considers games with a single source and the other considers games with multiple source nodes.
-The proofs are deferred to Appendix~\ref{appendix-proofs}.
+The proofs are deferred to the appendix.

-\begin{theorem} In single source games, a network $G$ admits a SE if and only if it is SPP. \end{theorem}
+\begin{theorem} In single-source games, a symmetric network $G$ admits a SE if and only if it is SPP. \end{theorem}